Apple Inc (AAPL)'s Winning Formula: Financial Metrics and Compet

 Apple Inc (AAPL, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $176.11, Apple Inc has witnessed a daily gain of 0.61%, marked against a three-month change of -4.76%.
+With shares currently priced at $174.72, Apple Inc has witnessed a daily loss of 1.04%, marked against a three-month change of -5.76%.
 A thorough analysis, underlined by the GF Score, suggests that Apple Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?